menisadi/spotify-vs-lastfm/writing/final.md

 Every December, Spotify Wrapped drops into our feeds like clockwork, offering a personalized summary of our listening habits.
 It’s fun, vibrant, and sometimes feels spot-on.
-But let’s be honest, almost every year there are some details which just feels off.
+But let’s be honest, almost every year there are some details which just feel off.
 I'm not talking about the fact that "Baby Shark" made his way to my top songs, this one I can explain.
-I talking about this one song which you do listen to, but you are quite sure that not this much.
+I'm talking about this one song which you do listen to, but you are quite sure that not this much.
 Or a song you had on repeat and still didn't menage to crack your top-10 somehow.
 Last year [several](https://switchedonpop.com/episodes/breaking-through-doechii-mkgee-rose) [claims](https://www.musicradar.com/music-industry/streaming-sharing/spotify-says-they-got-your-wrapped-2024-wrong-but-this-year-theyre-going-to-fix-it) about the [inaccuracy](https://www.reddit.com/r/truespotify/comments/1h6fxdc/2024_spotify_wrapped_was_awful/) of the Spotify Wrapped rose on the media.
 For me it was ["Sunset"](https://open.spotify.com/track/203bhpOhWluOytYjvwQfl7?si=254130e627294591) by the talented Caroline Polachek which I just couldn't get enough,